oveleon/contao-component-style-manager/docs/CONFIGURATION.md

 # Hide group titles
 Since version 3.1, the group titles will be shown above the StyleManager widget

-To disabled showing the group title, you can use the following configuration:
+To disable showing the group title, you can use the following configuration:
 ```yaml
 # config.yaml
 contao_component_style_manager: